Quantco/pre-commit-mirrors-insert-license/README.md

           - "#"
 ```

+> :warning: In order for this hook to work properly, ensure that the entire git history is fetched during `pre-commit-checks`.

 This hook uses our license header by default.

 However, you can overwrite this default header by first creating your own base64 encoded string: